0xyittle/cardly/README.md

 Author : Phawee Toraparppisan (Kizz)

-Cardly is a Open Source CSS framework that makes it easier to work, just putting ready-made CSS you will get a beautiful website quickly.
+Cardly is an Open Source CSS framework that makes it easier to work, just putting ready-made CSS you will get a beautiful website quickly.

+Cardly is different from other frameworks because each component is created to have unique features.
+It cannot be used together.

 ## Class : starter
 Starter kit for cardly.